MILVLG/bottom-up-attention.pytorch/README.md

 4. `config-file` refers to all the configurations of the model, which also include the path of the model weights.

+5. `extract_mode` refers to the mode of extract features, including *roi_feats*, *bboxes_only* and *pc_bboxes*.

-5. `image-dir` refers to the input image directory.
+6. `image-dir` refers to the input image directory.

-6. `bbox-dir` refers to the pre-proposed bbox directory.
+7. `bbox-dir` refers to the pre-proposed bbox directory.

-7. `out-dir` refers to the output feature directory.
+8. `out-dir` refers to the output feature directory.

-8. `resume` refers to a flag to declare using the pre-trained model.
+9. `resume` refers to a flag to declare using the pre-trained model.

 Moreover, using the same pre-trained model, we provide a two-stage strategy for extracting visual features, which results in (slightly) more accurate visual features: